zhuozhiyongde/Stargazer/README.md

 -   [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 -   [StrayMeteor3337/WechatRealFriends](https://github.com/StrayMeteor3337/WechatRealFriends) - 微信好友关系一键检测，基于微信ipad协议，看看有没有朋友偷偷删掉或者拉黑你
 -   [DenverCoder1/readme-typing-svg](https://github.com/DenverCoder1/readme-typing-svg) - ⚡ Dynamically generated, customizable SVG that gives the appearance of typing and deleting text for use on your profile page, repositories, or website.
+-   [lakshaybhushan/vecto3d](https://github.com/lakshaybhushan/vecto3d) - A super simple tool to convert your SVG's to 3D models.
+-   [joanrod/star-vector](https://github.com/joanrod/star-vector) - StarVector is a foundation model for SVG generation that transforms vectorization into a code generation task.
+Using a vision-language modeling architecture, StarVector processes both visual and textual inputs to produce high-quality SVG code with remarkable precision.

 ## Windows